 The parish church (Church of Scotland) has registers dating from 1639.
-Old Parish Registers (before 1855) are held in the General Register Office for Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
-Later parish registers (after 1855) are often held in the National Archives of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).
+Old Parish Registers (before 1855) are held in the National Records of Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
+Later parish registers (after 1855) are often held in the National Records of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).

 Registers for a number of non-conformist Jedburgh churches are listed in microfilm format in the LDS Family History Library catalogue, and should therefore hopefully be available in LDS family history centres around the world:

-The General Register Office for Scotland holds baptisms from Jedburgh Free Church for some years as part of its collection of Miscellaneous Records (MR 88) [Note: the GRO(S)'s catalogue gives the dates covered as 1812-1854, but when I looked at this item in the GRO(S) I couldn't see any baptisms earlier than the 1840s].
+The National Records of Scotland holds baptisms from Jedburgh Free Church for some years as part of its collection of Miscellaneous Records (MR 88) [Note: the GRO(S)'s catalogue gives the dates covered as 1812-1854, but when I looked at this item in the GRO(S) I couldn't see any baptisms earlier than the 1840s].